Verification

 Fault coverage decomposes into two passes over the same coupling list:

-Structural coverage — does a path from the fault to an alarm exist at all? prove() answers this exhaustively.
+Structural coverage — does a path from the fault to an alarm exist at all? always() answers this exhaustively.
 Batch all conditions into a single call — the verifier shares work across properties:

 couplings = list(harness.couplings())